Introduction

 Footnotes

-1. Distributed systems are defined in an engineering sense as an information system which generates, processes and stores data across a network of nodes, as opposed to a monolithic or centralised architecture.
+Distributed information systems are defined in an engineering sense as a system which generates, processes and stores data across a network of nodes, as opposed to a monolithic or centralised architecture. ↩